 How Did the Moon Form?

-The giant impact hypothesis is a theory that explains how our moon formed.
+The Giant Impact Hypothesis is a theory that explains how our moon formed.
 It also helps to explain the first stages of the formation of Earth.

 Do you have any questions or comments?
 Please feel free to use the comment form below and let us know what’s on your mind.